rlecaro2/rlecaro2/README.md

 I'm a "fullstack developer" (ie. I like working in all parts of the stack) looking to work in necessary or interesting technologies.
 Always looking to have more 🦀 Rust in my life; it's scarce.

+I have worked with:
+ - Typescript / Javascript all around
+ - 3js / webGL
+ - React / Redux
+ - Golang

 <!--
 **rlecaro2/rlecaro2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.